 Things rapidly deteriorated from that point.
 Luckily our week was almost up.
 Mark and his wife began furtive preparations for home while Amy watched over me.
 I just wanted to walk around the resort and connect with every possible person in my vicinity.
 Mark and Amy were worried I wouldn’t be permitted on the flight if I was acting too manic, so Amy and I went to the medical clinic where a very kind and gentle doctor, while holding my hand, shot a huge syringe of tranquilizer into each cheek of my ass.
-Amy said that was enough tranquilizer to drop a horse.
+Amy said that it was enough tranquilizer to drop a horse.
 But guess what, I was still manic with no tranquility in sight.
 I popped off the bed like the Energizer bunny.
 By the time we got to the airport though, I was calm.
-Still no sleep though.
+Still no sleep.
 I should have been slumped over, drooling, in deep sleep.
 Now, I was taking the hands of total strangers, gazing deeply into their eyes and telling them all about their lives and how to improve it.
 Funnily enough, people seemed to really want to hear what I was saying to them.
 It was bizarre.
 One man told me I was the most honest person he had ever spoken to.
 Meanwhile, my brother Mark was running around trying to keep me safe and to act normal.

 My husband, Dean flew to Toronto to meet me and take me home to Nova Scotia.
 He had arranged for his eldest sister from Newfoundland to come and stay with us for a couple of weeks to help out with Leo while I was sure to be in the hospital and Dean would be running back and forth watching out for me and bringing me what I wanted.
 Manic me was very demanding (unlike normal me).
 Ha ha.